LAKERS TOGETHER: Find out how we're moving forward.

 Please contact Dana Munk (email@example.com) if you have questions or concerns.

-U.S.–based and higher education-centered, this is a five-week, asynchronous, instructor-paced course that offers an inclusive teaching framework with multiple entry points for reflection and exploration of the research on learning and diversity.
-Anchored in the lived experiences of students and faculty, you will explore strategies for inclusive course design and student-centered pedagogical practices.
+U.S.–based and higher education-centered, this is a five-module, self-paced course that offers an inclusive teaching framework with multiple entry points for reflection and exploration of the research on learning and diversity.
+Anchored in the lived experiences of students and instructors, including your own, we invite you to explore strategies for inclusive course design, student-centered pedagogical practices, facilitating learning across difference, and change efforts that support student engagement, achievement, and belongingness.
+Come with a course of your own in mind, and design for inclusion as you make your way through Teaching & Learning in the Diverse Classroom.

 History of Structural Inequality in the U.S. (Self-paced Course)